 The December and Christmas holiday period can be fun, but it can also be stressful.
-There are parties and get togethers with family and friends, but there is also shopping, cooking, cleaning and a seemingly endless number of tasks, errands and jobs to prepare for the holidays as well.
+There are parties and get-togethers with family and friends, but there is also shopping, cooking, cleaning and a seemingly endless number of tasks, errands and jobs to prepare for the holidays as well.

 Here are 5 easy ways to remember to be mindful over the holidays.

 Take a short walk every day.
-Not only does walking clear your head, the cold air can sharpen your senses.
+Not only does walking clear your head, but the cold air can also sharpen your senses.
 Remember to pay attention to the world around you — the crunch of the snow under your shoes, or the wind rushing through the trees.

 USE YOUR NOSE